- Try asking the host not to serve alcohol, or to let you know before they do so you can leave beforehand.

 Worship Allah and do not associate anything with Allah.
 Show kindness to both parents and with near relatives, orphans, the needy, the neighbor who is related as well as the neighbor who is a stranger, and your companion by your side and the wayfarer, and anyone else under your control.
 Allah does not love someone who is conceited and boastful.
 (Quran 4:36)

-Since both avoiding alcohol and keeping up family relationships are required by Allah, it is incumbent upon us as Muslims to fulfill both duties to the best of our ability.
+Since Allah wants us to both avoid alcohol and keep up family relationships, it is incumbent upon us as Muslims to fulfill both duties to the best of our ability.

 My first suggestion is to talk to whichever family member is hosting the gathering.